The Hand and Flowers – Tom Kerridge from Great British Menu’s quintessentially British gastropub in Marlow stands out for two reasons:

 Firstly, it could well be Britain’s Campest Named Pub.

-Secondly, as the only 'pub' in the world to ever be awarded two Michelin stars (please correct me if I'm wrong), it could justifiably be claimed to serve Britain’s Best Pub Grub.
+Secondly, as the only 'pub' in the world to ever be awarded two Michelin stars, it could justifiably be claimed to serve Britain’s Best Pub Grub.

 I went, hoping for the latter.